AdityaPrasadMishra/HAAI_Persuasive_Actions/RL_Implementation/simple_rl/README.md

 # Copied over from [here] (https://github.com/david-abel/simple_rl) for our purpose.
-Please go to the original author's link for the latest version fo the code.
+Please go to the original authors github for the latest version of the code.

 # simple_rl
 A simple framework for experimenting with Reinforcement Learning in Python.